jimsalterjrs/sanoid/README.md

 	Supress non-error output.

-+ --verbose

-	This prints additional information during the sanoid run.

 + --debug

 	This prints out quite alot of additional information during a sanoid run, and is normally not needed.